Dom123x456/Yoga-meditation-website/README.md

 Sociall media links-https://www.facebook.com/ https://www.instagram.com/ https://www.twitter.com/ https://uk.linkedin.com/

 "This was the script used for thee icons" https://kit.fontawesome.com/25fb3548cd.js

 -Contents:
-My website has buttons on the top of the page that link to other sections on the page that transition into a underlined orage color when hovering over the buttons current location.
+My website has buttons on the top of the page that link to other sections on the page that transition into a underlined orage color when hovering over the buttons current location. iaslo had icons that would also link to seperate sites which took the form as social media icons at the bottom of the page in the footer.
 ![image](https://user-images.githubusercontent.com/108178672/181743185-bd63e693-50f8-4a6a-80f7-73dbb442a86c.png)

 Key Project Goals-